vSphere Plugin

 Properties:

-disk size in GB.
+storagekey-value storage disk configuration.storage_sizedisk size in GB.

-key-value vSphere environment configuration.
-Same as forcloudify.vsphere.server
+connection_configkey-value vSphere environment configuration.
+Same as forcloudify.vsphere.servertype.

 Runtime properties: